-With Metroid Fusion, Nintendo learned how to tighten up Super Metroid’s controls.
-Where Super Metroid dedicated both shoulder buttons for diagonal shooting, Fusion used each as switches for secondary modes.
-They mapped the diagonal locking system completely to L, relying on up and down on the D-Pad to change its direction.
-Doing so allowed them to free the R button to activate the missiles and Power Bomb.
-The result is flexible, accessible and quick.
-But that agility of control was hindered by animations that left Samus’ movements loose and floaty.
+With Metroid Fusion, series lead Yoshio Sakamoto and team tightened up Super Metroid’s controls.
+Where Super Metroid dedicated the shoulder buttons for diagonal shooting, Fusion used them to switch to secondary modes.
+It mapped the diagonal aiming completely to the L button, relying on up and down on the D-Pad to change its direction.
+Doing so freed the R button to activate missile and Power Bombs, which before had to be toggled between with Select, allowing player’s to quickly trigger them on command.
+The result is flexible, accessible and intuitive.
+But Samus’ agility in Fusion was still somewhat hindered by floaty movements.

+Zero Mission corrects that.
+The animation makes every move from running to jumping and rolling in the Morph Ball snappy, precise, and lend it a clear sense of weight.
+Zero Mission absolutely nails the moveset from the tuned jumping to smooth morph ball transition which creates a responsive and snappy physics system.
 The excellent control is coupled with meaningful abilities that make traversal fast and easy.
 From the Speed Booster to the Space Jump + Screw Attack combo, Samus’ tools build on themselves and strengthen each other to provide a deep set of options that don’t require much thought.
-In Zero Mission, the act of moving is a joy.
+In Zero Mission, the act of moving is pure joy.

-That story ends with a new epilogue created for this remake.
-After she destroys Mother Brain, Samus finds herself stripped of her power armor sneaking through a Space Pirate frigate.
-In concept, the gameplay works within the traditional level structure but in practice feels disjointed from what the game had been to that point.
-Regardless, it’s short and ultimately important addition to the larger Metroid fiction.
+That story ends with a new epilogue.
+After she destroys Mother Brain and escapes Zebes, Samus finds herself stripped of her power armor and forced to sneak through a Space Pirate frigate and Chozo ruins.
+In concept, the gameplay works within the traditional level structure and reframes the idea of a vulnerable Samus entering unknown territory, but in practice feels disjointed from what the game had been to that point.
+While it’s a bit misguided, it’s a short and ultimately important transitional sequence for the larger Metroid fiction.

 DEVELOPER: Nintendo R&D1